tagohd/mono/Works Cited.md

 There, now you can't say it's plagiarism.
 (I don't think it really works that way.)

-%%
-sudoMajor:: Dataview!!!
-(I could use some help, though.)
-Priority:: 7
-#majorChange
-%%

 # Notes
 I wish I could structure it in some way such that it only showed the refType for the relevant work and not just all refType fields in the note.
 And maybe there's some way I could make better use of nested tags?
 Copying and pasting the Dataview code over and over doesn't seem that efficient.